 - Computerized assessment of depth perception, eye positioning, and range and flexibility of focusing and eye teaming.

-We recommend this testing to be done in the morning before the eyes and brain are tired from a full day of school or work.
+When to be book a perceptual testing at In Depth Vision Optometry?Dr. Corinne Odineal recommends perceptual testing to be done in the morning before the eyes and brain are tired from a full day of school or work.
 We also like to do this testing at a time that the child has good attention and has eaten a good, high protein meal.
 We try our best to fully engage the child and not to make them over-tired.
 If your child needs a break, or to have the testing finished on another day, we will recommend this to get the best results possible.
 We do not “rush” the child.
 They should have ample time to finish.
 We find that the child has enough variety of activities during the testing that they are able to finish in one testing appointment 90% of the time.